MarcoCaiazza/MarcoCaiazza/README.md

 My name is Marco and I would like to become a full-fledged programmer.
 Right now I'm very focused on learning everything related to web development.
 - 🌱 Currently **learning** the course with [**The Odin Project**](https://www.theodinproject.com/)

-- 💞️ Happy to learn Html,Css,Javascript and React.
+- 💞️ Happy to learn Typescript, Redux and Next.js.
 - 📫 You can **contact me** via email [ **marcocaiazza2@gmail.com** ](mailto:marcocaiazza2@gmail.com)
 - 📫 You can **contact me** via LinkedIn [ **www.linkedin.com/in/marco-caiazza** ](mailto:https://www.linkedin.com/in/marco-caiazza-8898a3266/)
 - ## My Stats